Regular Expressions

 |

-The following table provides a list of the meta characters introduced in this section, plus a few more.
-The column labeled “Doesn’t Match” gives examples of strings that the example regexes don’t match.
+Table 13.5 provides a list of the metacharacters introduced in this section, plus a few more.
+The column labeled “Doesn’t match” gives examples of strings that the example regexes don’t match.

 Char |